 To receive NGVB support for archiving Pharm/Tox samples, the investigator must agree to submit a summary of the Pharm/Tox data to the NGVB Coordinating Center for inclusion in the NGVB pharmacology/toxicology database.

 The NGVB will monitor use of NGVB services to allow reporting of activities to the NIH.
-When requested by the NGVB Coordinating Center, investigators agree to supply: (1) the name and number of federal or other grants that utilize NGVB services; (2) publications that acknowledge NGVB resources; and (3) the number of IND or other regulatory submissions that utilize the Pharm/Tox database.
+When requested by the NGVB Coordinating Center, investigators agree to supply: (1) the name, grant number, and time period of federal or other grants that utilize NGVB services; (2) publications that acknowledge NGVB resources; and (3) the number of IND or other regulatory submissions that utilize the Pharm/Tox database.

 Material Transfer Agreements

-Investigators requesting reagents from the reagent repository will be required to complete a Material Transfer Agreement (MTA) with the owner of the reagent.
-A draft MTA will be provided by the NGVB Coordinating Center, but it will be the responsibility of the investigator to contact the owner and return the completed agreement before a reagent can be shipped.
+Investigators requesting reagents from the reagent repository will be required to complete a Material Transfer Agreement (MTA) with the owner of the reagent as well as an MTA with the NGVB.
+Draft MTA(s) will be provided by the NGVB Coordinating Center.
+Once all MTAs are completed the reagent can be shipped.

 Reagents must be used in compliance with current regulatory guidelines and approved by the appropriate Boards prior to use (ex.
 Institutional Review Board, Institutional Biosafety Committee, US Food and Drug Administration, or other applicable agencies).